Otofonix Hearing Aids Cost and Pricing

 The Elite’s design is virtually invisible with a clear sound tube and camouflaged case.
 The case has a rocker style control switch to move from setting to setting with ease.
 Talk about keeping it simple!

 At its price point, the Elite is considered a budget device, but its features rival some of the more expensive devices on the market.
 Hearing aids with similar features from providers we’ve tested, including Beltone, can cost well over a thousand dollars per device, making the Elite a fraction of the cost.
 Overall, this device is optimal for seniors with mild to moderate hearing loss who engage in activities outside of the home, such as socializing in small cafes and work settings with moderate amounts of noise.

 It’s also a solid choice for older adults who have a hard time hearing over long distances or during one-on-one conversations and those who struggle with word clarity.
 With dual microphones and telecoil technology, this device is a good fit for meetings and gatherings such as work meetings, conferences, and even church events.
 Just like the previous devices, the background noise cancellation makes it optimal for outdoor activities.

-The Sona is the latest and greatest device from Otofonix and runs the same price as the Helix at $649 per device.
-Unlike the other Otofonix models, the Sona offers Bluetooth technology and a smartphone app to control them.
+The Sona is one of Otofonix's most expensive, top tier-models, priced at $1,910 per pair.
+This model offers Bluetooth technology and a smartphone app to control them.
 The app allows users to customize their hearing experience in the comfort of your own home.
 Bluetooth connectivity lets you easily stream audio from other devices, such as your cell phone, or tablet.
 These advanced features are great for tech-savvy seniors.
 Plus, they come at a great price; other devices with similar features from providers such as Starkey can set you back an upwards of $1,799 per device.
 Talk about savings!

-The Sona is also equipped with the same great features and programs as the Encore, making it a solid choice for seniors with moderate to severe hearing loss.
-We would have liked to see a rechargeable battery option; however, you get a package of #13 disposable batteries included with your Sona purchase.
+The Sona is also equipped with the same great features and programs as the Encore, making it a solid choice for seniors with mild to moderate hearing loss.